Odinodin/cashflow/backend/README.md

 ## Running

-To start a web server for the application, run:
+The system has two apps, one for the backend and one for the frontend.

+To start the solution, run the following from both /backend and /reactgui:

     lein ring server

 ## License